|

 SAVE THESE DATES!!

 MULTI DAY OUTING October 4-8, 2026 Outing information here.
-Signups: June TBA ********************************************* MONTHLY HARD COPY NEWSLETTER
+Signups: June 1-13 ********************************************* MONTHLY HARD COPY NEWSLETTER

 Members may elect to receive a snail mailed newsletter and hike schedule at an additional cost.
 The most recent edition is available to download.
 The newsletter's content is based on information from this website and from the club's Groups.io social media site. ********************************************* OTHER NEWS and INFORMATION